 Long Island can be confusing and intimidating for out-of-towners.
 Of course, the best place to relax and let troubles melt away is on the golf course.
 The following guide is intended to help visitors on Long Island find their bearings and get to the first tee.

 Whether you’re on Long Island for business, pleasure, a brief visit with family or friends, or a stopover on a route leading elsewhere, while here, you have the opportunity to play golf at a wide variety of courses.
-No, Long Island will never be a golf “man-cation” destination like Myrtle Beach, and no, Nassau County will never be uttered in the same sentence (except this one) as Pebble Beach and the Monterey Peninsula.
+No, Long Island will never be a golf “man-cation” destination like Myrtle Beach or a pilgrimage site for golf enthusiasts like Bandon Dunes and Sand Valley (home of the new "old" Lido).
+And no, Nassau County will never be uttered in the same sentence (except this one) as Pebble Beach and the Monterey Peninsula.
 But with more than 65 golf courses open to all comers, including the most popular public facility in the country, Long Island can certainly entertain even the most ardent players and groups.

 Primarily a working New York City suburb, Long Island doubles as a home to courses ranging from oceanside pitch-and-putts to land-locked nine-holers, and from privately operated daily-fee clubs to state-operated golf behemoths.
 Long Island golf begins at the Queens border at nine-hole North Woodmere Park and ends at, well, “The End” (Montauk Downs).
 Somewhere within the dense villages, quiet pines, rural farmland and scenic shores in between, you’ll find a layout that suits your game.